rollasoul/toku_for_arduino/README.md

 client setup

-- download or clone git-repo for raspberry pi with client-script
+- download or clone git-repo on client (raspberry pi or mac)
 - follow the installation instructions on adafruit for the mini-thermal printer
 - replace the bitmapimageconvert-files with the git-repo ones
 - open the toku_pi_client.py file and replace the server address with the the address of your server (line 29 and 48)
+- check all the files for correct file addresses as they are set up for /home/pi - structure

 # run toku